DanLeEpicMan/UpdatedMonolithSolver/README.md

 ### An Extra and (Hopefully) Helpful Tip

 **Note that this program does NOT account for your treasure!** It simply gives you the solution with the most blocks destroyed.
-Recall that you should have at least 2 Monokubs and 3-4 fish to earn the achievement, so if you happen to uncover treasure that you would like to be accounted for, I recommend manually clearing it (use the screenshot and paint to plan your next moves).
-Once that has been done, you can take another screenshot of the board and go back to [Step 3](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#step-3).
+Recall that you should have at least 2 Monokubs and 3-4 fish to earn the achievement.
+If you happen to uncover treasure that you would like to be accounted for, then there's one of two things I recommend doing.

-You can also use the solver if you don't want to manually plan out your moves.
-Head to the Folder named "boards" and clone the File named "out.csv" (may also be called "out").
+First, you can use the solver to clear out the area.
+Head to the Folder named "boards" and duplicate the file named 'out.csv' (may also be called 'out').
 Rename your copy to something else (region, treasureArea, ...) and open it in Notepad.
 Delete everything and recreate the area relevant to the treasure **(NOT THE WHOLE BOARD!)**.
 Refer to [this note](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#notes-on-manually-making-the-board) for manually making boards.
-When you're done, run the following command in Anaconda prompt (replace yourName with whatever you named your file)
+When you're done, run the following command in Anaconda prompt (replace yourName with whatever you named your file).

 ```
 python THM.py yourName
 ```

-Also be sure to double check your board in case a few boxes are off, especially if you take another screenshot after doing some manual clearing for treasure.
-If the solution board is in fact off, refer to the note linked above.
+Alternatively, if you don't want to use the solver and manually make the treasure region, you can simply plan your next moves by editing the screenshot you're on.
+Whichever way is easier.

+Either way, after you get your treasure successfully, you can take another screenshot of the board and go back to [Step 3](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#step-3).
+Be sure to double check the board it gives you, in case a few boxes are off.

 ## Restarting